 Not sure what size to get?
 We get it.
-There are a LOT of different resistance bands out there in a huge variety of colours, strengths and sizes.
-Which is why we’ve composed this convenient little size guide so that we can ensure you order the right band for you from the get-go.
+There are many resistance bands out there – all in a different colour, strength or size.
+That is why we’ve composed this convenient little size guide so that you can order the right for you right from the start.

 Match your strength